docker/docs/install/linux/linux-postinstall.md

 ## Configure default logging driver

-Docker provides the [capability](https://docs.docker.com/config/containers/logging/) to collect and view log data from all containers running on a host via a series of logging drivers.
-The default logging driver, `json-file`, writes log data to JSON formatted files on the host filesystem.
+Docker provides the [capability](/config/containers/logging/) to collect and view log data from all containers running on a host via a series of logging drivers.
+The default logging driver, `json-file`, writes log data to JSON-formatted files on the host filesystem.
 Over time, these log files expand in size, leading to potential exhaustion of disk resources.
-To alleviate such issues, either configure an alternative logging driver such as Splunk or Syslog, or [setup log rotation](https://docs.docker.com/config/containers/logging/configure/#configure-the-default-logging-driver) for the default driver.
+To alleviate such issues, either configure an alternative logging driver such as Splunk or Syslog, or [set up log rotation](/config/containers/logging/configure/#configure-the-default-logging-driver) for the default driver.
+If you configure an alternative logging driver, see [Use `docker logs` to read container logs for remote logging drivers](/config/containers/logging/dual-logging/).

 ## Configure where the Docker daemon listens for connections